lemieux-lab/myCircos/README.md

 # myCircos
 myCircos web interface code

-circos must be installed before using myCircos
+- circos must be installed before using myCircos
+- uses Flask to generate the web interface